Nicolai Vallys

-Nicolai Frimodt Vallys (/da/; born 4 September 1996) is a Danish professional footballer who plays as a winger or attacking midfielder for Danish Superliga club Brøndby and the Denmark national team.
+Nicolai Frimodt Vallys (/da/; born 4 September 1996) is a Danish professional footballer who plays as a winger or attacking midfielder for J1 League club FC Tokyo.
+He gained one cap for the Denmark national team.

 Club career

 Early years

 Vallys grew up in the Østerbro district of Copenhagen.
 He started playing football at BK Skjold, where he made his senior debut in 2015 in the sixth-tier Copenhagen Series.

 In 2016, he made a move to Skovshoved, a team competing in the fourth-tier Denmark Series.
 His debut for the club occurred on 10 August 2016, during a Danish Cup first-round match against BSF.
 In an impressive start, he scored a brace, securing a 4–1 victory for his team.
 He made his league debut on 10 September, coming on as a substitute in the 77th minute in a 1–1 home draw against B 1908.
 On 24 September, he scored his first league goal for the club, as Skovshoved lost 3–2 at home to AB Tårnby.
 As a midfielder, Vallys played a significant role, contributing to the team's promotion to the 2nd Division.
 Across two seasons at Skovshoved, he showcased his talent, scoring 28 goals in 52 appearances.
 In June 2018, his skills caught the attention of FC Roskilde, leading to a two-year deal with the club.
 Transitioning to the second-tier 1st Division, he maintained his impressive performance, scoring seven goals in 29 league appearances.